Use the right health service for your needs

 Forgot your medication?
 Pharmacists can arrange an emergency supply of medications if you forget to renew your prescription or bring your medication on holiday, even if you don’t live in Somerset.
 You can also order a prescription online.

 Need health advice from a GP?
-Anyone who is either on holiday, or visiting from another part of the country is asked to call their own GP, and not the one closest to where they’re staying in Somerset.
+Anyone who is either on holiday this winter, or visiting from another part of the country is asked to call their own GP, and not the one closest to where they’re staying in Somerset.
 Your GP will be able to arrange an appointment online or over the phone and can arrange for a prescription to be sent to a pharmacy near where you are staying if necessary.

 For people who need urgent – but not emergency – medical care when their own GP is not open, and don’t think they can wait, go online at 111.nhs.uk or call NHS 111 at any time day or night.